Oahu's 30-Day Minimum Stay Requirement - What's the Deal?

 Mass-Market Self-Managed Listing Sites with No Local Ties

 Think of the context.
 Starting around 2010, massive vacation rental platforms with no ties to any local communities, like Airbnb and Vrbo, exploded, creating a free-for-all in the private vacation rental world.
-Anyone able to put their apartment, condo, or home up for rent to visitors.
-Moreover, the platforms, especially Airbnb, cater to shorter-term visitors seeking a cheaper alternative to hotels.
-Remember, it was founded on air mattress stays.
+Anyone was able put their apartment, condo, shed, or home up for rent to visitors.
+Moreover, the platforms, especially Airbnb, catered to shorter-term visitors seeking a cheaper alternative to hotels.

 One of the most important aspects of this law is the minimum stay requirement.
 In most residential areas across Oahu, vacation rentals must be booked for a minimum of 30 consecutive days.
 This applies even if a guest plans to stay for a shorter portion of that time.